 How to choose the right amount of seeds

-• Water : There should be enough water around the seed to soften the seed and help it breathe.
+• Water: There should be enough water around the seed to soften the seed and help it breathe.
 As soon as the seed begins to breathe, seed germination begins.

-• Air : Seeds need oxygen and a certain amount of carbon dioxide to germinate.
+• Weather: Seeds need oxygen and a certain amount of carbon dioxide to germinate.
 Sufficient oxygen and carbon dioxide for germinating seeds can be ensured by planting the seeds in loose soil and keeping the soil moist.
 However, you should be careful not to overwater so as not to clog the pores of the soil.

-• Temperature : Cool-season crops such as lettuce and broccoli grow best in cooler temperatures (10˚ to 24˚C).
+• Temperature: Cool-season crops such as lettuce and broccoli grow best in cooler temperatures (10˚ to 24˚C).
 On the other hand, warm season crops such as peppers, tomatoes and eggplants grow best in very warm temperatures (24˚ to 32˚C).
 If it is difficult to regulate the temperature throughout the greenhouse, you can place a heat mat under the selected plants to create ideal conditions for seed germination.

-• Light : Depending on the species, light can stimulate or inhibit seed germination.
+• Light: depending on the species, light can stimulate or inhibit seed germination.
 Most vegetables need the same amount of light as others.
 However, it is important to check the seed packet to see if there are specific light requirements for the plant.

 How many seeds to sow to get the appropriate yield?